 Well, that kind of worked.
 Ha!
 But I thought I would share some of the things I learned along the way on this blog.

 Sh!t I Learned Today: Scrivener

-I seriously thought about entitling this “Scrivener, you bastard,” but I didn’t think the SEO would be too good on that.
+I seriously thought about entitling this “Scrivener, you B-,” but I didn’t think the SEO would be too good on that.
 Or on the actual swearing version of it.
 These are the kind of tips that people like Victorious are aware of, as swearing can be a detriment to many businesses, and I remember that quite often.

 You know you’re a writer when…you make a lame SEO joke.